 Another focal point is rules and laws regulating medical data.
 They vary depending on the region and the type of medical content.
 Conduct research before developing your app to make it safe according to these rules.

-Healthcare messaging standards and general requirements for protecting personal health information – HIPAA, FHIR, CDA, Direct, etc. – provide a secure way of data exchange.
-Make sure your app is compliant with them.
+Healthcare messaging standards and general requirements for protecting personal health information provide a secure way of data exchange.
+Thus, make sure your app is compliant with them.